Johannes Adam Simon Oertel: Portrait painter

 Oertel was known primarily as a portrait painter.
 He often left the church in Lenoir, North Carolina, to go north to earn money by painting portraits.
 Many of his head and bust portraits were popular after the Civil War.
 He painted portraits for a number of prosperous clients in New England.
 He painted a portrait of the mayor of Providence, Rhode Island, Thomas A. Doyle as a young man.

-Oertel is completed a painting of Paul the Apostle, which is held today by St. James Episcopal Church and depicts St. Paul as weary but stern.
+Oertel completed a painting of Paul the Apostle, which is held today by St. James Episcopal Church and depicts St. Paul as weary but stern.